Skip to main content

 Written by Taylor Stewart

-Client data in Kerdora is organized into a simple structure: everything about a client lives in their Profile tab, and that data flows into the Planning modules where you analyze it.
+Client data in Kerdora is organized into a simple structure: everything about a client lives in their Profile section, and that data flows into the Planning modules where you analyze it.
 Understanding how data is organized will help you work faster and know where to find (or fix) any piece of information.

-Where Data Lives: The Profile Tab
+Where Data Lives: Profile

 Accounts